Rafal-Majcherczyk/FIFA-WC-2022-PredictiveModel-Dashboard/README.md

          wc_groups = pd.read_csv(r'YOUR_LOCATION\2022_world_cup_groups.csv')
       ```

-   1. Type a name of function that you would like to use
+   1. Type the name of the function that you would like to use
       * Match Predictive Model
       ```python
         match_prediction(Team1, Team2, start_date_inter, start_date_wc)